FeatureCloud/fc-data-distributor/README.md

     - `Non-IID`: Currently, only classification data are supported!
   - Non-IID-ness: The level on Non-IID-ness can vary between 1 and the number of labels;
   And it will be ignored for IID sampling.
+- results:
+  - data: data file name.
+In case of `npz` files, the same data and target keys will be used to store data and target values.